Philosophical Conversations with my old bossBlog

 I would like to think that but I think there are far too many bad managers to hope that the invisible hand of good management will take care of the issue for us.

 We also pursued the question of why virtue ethics societies failed.
 It seems that as soon as you have a plurality of cultures you’re doomed to fail…

-You see this tendency even with the Greek VE cultures.
-When a barbarian(that is, a non-Greek speaker) arrived they were handled with this very odd treatement as the Greek did not know if the outsider observed themis (a minimal hospitality of civilized peoples).
+You see this tendency even with the Greek virtue ethic cultures.
+When a barbarian(that is, a non-Greek speaker) arrived they were handled with this very odd treatment as the Greek did not know if the outsider observed themis (a minimal hospitality of civilized peoples).
 If he did observe themis, then the question still remained as to what his roles were.